tidev/titanium-docs/docs/api/titanium/ui/window.md

 ### Android Behavior

-The Android platform does not have a concept of a modal window but instead uses modal dialogs.
-You may want to use a <Titanium.UI.AlertDialog> or <Titanium.UI.OptionDialog> and use the `androidView` property rather than a modal window.
+The Android platform does not has the concept of a modal window but instead uses modal dialogs.
+You are probably looking for a <Titanium.UI.AlertDialog> or <Titanium.UI.OptionDialog> and the `androidView` property rather than a modal window.

-For Android, Titanium creates a heavyweight window with a translucent background (if the background properties are not set).
-Before API level 14 (Android 4.x), the modal window will blur the background.
-On API level 14 and above, the Android OS no longer supports the blur effect.
+However, if you know what you are doing and use `modal`, Titanium creates a window with a translucent background (if the background properties are not set).

 The combination of `fullscreen:true` and `modal:true` will not work as expected.
 If the background window displays the status bar or action bar, it will be visible behind the modal